How to run Aidbox in GCP Cloud Run

 -- 1. Create the user (and a role) for Aidbox

-CREATE USER aidbox WITH PASSWORD '';
+CREATE USER aidbox WITH PASSWORD '<your password for aidbox user>';

 -- 2. Grant the role aidbox to postgres, because postgres is not a superuser